Like a freshly-baked croissant commanding you from across a busy street, converting online passers-by requires a simple law: attraction.

 Email four: the last hurrah.
 The friendly guys at Adidas give non-shoppers ONE last chance to claim their welcoming prize.

-Triggered emails present a unique opportunity, to react and respond to consumers behaviour at any stage of their lifecycle.
+Automated emails present a unique opportunity to react and respond to consumer behaviour at any stage in the customer journey.

-Research from the e-tailing group found that 41% of people said they purchase more from retailers that send personalised emails based on past browsing and buying behavior: the opportunity is clear.
+Research from the e-tailing group found that 41 per cent of people said they purchase more from retailers that send personalised emails based on past browsing and buying behaviour.